 Understanding ProShares UltraPro Short QQQ's Unusual Options Activity

-On Friday, shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw unusual options activity.
-After the option alert, the stock price moved up to $8.73.
+On Wednesday, shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw unusual options activity.
+After the option alert, the stock price moved down to $8.72.

 - Option Type: SWEEP